unicef/actual/README.md

 Giga is installed and you should be ready to use the models!
 Please note that you will need to activate the giga environment every-time you open a new shell with `conda activate <your-environment>`.
 You can deactivate the environment by running `conda deactivate`.

+You can check that the installation was succesful by running `pytest` from the root directory of the repository.

 # Configuration

 There are a number of ways to configure the Giga models.